Product Review Trends for Consumer PR

-One important earned media tactic is to be clear on who the product works best for and lean into that niche audience with messaging and tips that are important to your audience.
+One important consumer product earned media tactic is to be clear on who the product works best for and lean into that niche audience with messaging and tips that are important to your audience.

 When you have a product that works for different demographics, provide the media with those hints and tips separately.
 And know the audience your reviewer targets so that you can share the right information with the outlet’s audience.

 Helping a journalist with clear targeting not only helps them help you (believe it or not, most journalists aren’t sitting around dying to write another product review), but it also gives them ideas for how the article can be more acceptable to their editor.

 Before & After Pictures

 Product Review PR Thrives on Visuals